Michigan Hit and Run Laws: Penalties and What to Do

 At-Fault Fatal Accident (Section 257.617(3))

-If you caused the accident and the accident results in death, the penalties increase significantly:
+If you caused the accident and the accident resulted in the death of another person, the penalties increase dramatically:

 - Up to 15 years in prison